 According to ayurveda, doshas govern the physical side of a person.
 Doshas are of three types, they are vata dosha, pitta dosha, and kapha dosha.
 Each dosha is made up of five elements, namely space, air, water, fire, and earth.
 Each individual is made up of these five elements in varying concentration.

-Every individual has all the three doshas in them but one will be more dominant than the others.
-These doshas perform various physiological functions and an imbalance in any one of them may lead to sickness.
+Every individual has all the three doshas in them but one will be more dominant than the

 Let us look at the 3 doshas and how they determine your personality: